 ** Constructed means when: the keel is laid, construction identifiable with the specific ship begins, assembly of the ship has commenced comprising at least 50 tonnes or 1 percent of the estimated mass of all structural material, whichever is less, or the ship undergoes a major conversion.

-For ship owners and operators, ratification of the convention means that they must have an International BWM Certificate upon entry into force, at the latest.
+For ship owners and operators, this means that they must now have an International BWM Certificate.

 To obtain the certificate, a vessel must have a BWM Plan addressing procedures for BW exchange, BW treatment or both.
 If a BWM System is installed, then approved technical documentation for the BW treatment system installation must be available on board.
-Lastly, a Ballast Water record book is required, and the vessel must employ the chosen ballast water management method from the date that the convention enters into force.
+Lastly, a Ballast Water record book is required, and the vessel must employ the chosen ballast water management method.